jonmmar/maram-cc-site/influences.md

 In 1986, Craig Reynolds introduced a deceptively simple model of flocking behavior.
 His simulated creatures—called boids—followed three rules: separation, alignment, and cohesion.
 From this, coordinated movement emerged.
 No boid had a map.
 No overseer choreographed the dance.
 Structure arose from interaction alone.

 ## Eleanor Rosch
 Why do we insist on calling clouds and waves “things”?
 Why are we so quick to treat structure as identity in the first place?
 Part of the answer lies in how the mind forms categories.
 One answer comes from cognitive science and the psychology of categorization.
 In the 1970s, psychologist Eleanor Rosch studied how people form categories.
 She found that we don’t usually rely on strict definitions.
 Instead, we use prototypes, central examples that help anchor our recognition.
 A robin is more “birdy” than a penguin.
-A chair is more prototypical than a beanbag.
+A chair is more prototypical than a bean
+.

 ## Jean-Paul Sartre
 Philosopher Jean-Paul Sartre declared that we are “condemned to be free”, not because we are unshackled, but because we cannot escape consequence.
 The Stoics taught that true freedom is found in aligning with what endures, not in resisting what constrains.
 The Bhagavad Gita counsels that liberation is not detachment from action, but action performed with integrity and without self-attachment.
 The Mosaic concept of covenant frames freedom not as license, but as responsibility in relationship.